sloucel/Data_Visualization_Challenge/README.md

 Added to the top of the pymaceutiacals_starter.ipynb file

 # Assistance
-Used a combination of class assignemts, xpert learning assitance, and chatgpt to build and debug the code.
+Used a combination of class assignments, xpert learning assitance, and chatgpt to build and debug the code.